paulovieira/fast-toml/README.md

 `npm install paulovieira/fast-toml#umd`

-and then use with webpack (or similar tools) using the directly where the actual package is located, that is:
+and then use with webpack (or similar tools) using the directory where the actual package is located, that is:

 ```js
 import TOML from 'fast-toml/dist';  // if using the original package it would be "import TOML from 'fast-toml'"